Vonng/pigsty/docs/PGSQL-PITR.md

 > Pigsty uses [pgBackRest](https://pgbackrest.org/) for PITR backup & restore.

-In the case of a hardware failure, a physical replica failover could be the best choice. whereas for data corruption scenarios (whether machine or human in origin), Point-in-Time Recovery (PITR) is often more appropriate.
+In the case of a hardware failure, a physical replica failover could be the best choice.
+Whereas for data corruption scenarios (whether machine or human errors), Point-in-Time Recovery (PITR) is often more appropriate.

 ## Backup

-Use the following command to perform [backup](https://pgbackrest.org/command.html#command-backup):
+Use the following command to perform the [backup](https://pgbackrest.org/command.html#command-backup):

 ```bash
 # stanza name = {{ pg_cluster }} by default